hands-on-cloud/hands-on.cloud/hugo/content/Why you should never ever use NixOS/index.md

 Forget about Chef, Puppet or Ansible!
 Only Nix expressions!
 Only hardcore!

-### Kernel upgrade
+### Kernel upgrade.

 It is not possible just to upgrade the kernel from “ver1” to “ver2”.
 New kernel will bring whole set of system packages and their dependencies with it.
 Do not know if it is safe.
 Will test it soon.

-### Cloud support
+### Cloud support.

 Nix is not ready for a cloud.
 At all.
 I’m always facing the following situations on NixOS 18.03:

-- OS is not booting from the AMI
+* OS is not booting from the AMI.
-- OS is not supporting newest AWS instance types (like m5.\*, for example)
+* OS is not supporting newest AWS instance types (like m5.\*, for example).
-- NixOS 18.03 is not always able to resize your hard drive when it’s boot
+* NixOS 18.03 is not always able to resize your hard drive when it’s boot.
-- Do not even try to use it in Auto Scaling group and passing configuration.nix content through user-data.
+* Do not even try to use it in Auto Scaling group and passing configuration.nix content through user-data.
 You may easily get to the loop, when instance start building something new from the derivations during it’s boot process, 100% CPU utilizations will require AutoScaling Group to launch additional instances that also will build something, all the instances are unhealthy and Auto Scaling group will start terminating the first instance in a loop.
 Your service will never start.

-### Cache
+### Cache.

 To speedup software installation in NixOS the community provides you with Nix Binary Cache, where they put everything they’ve built successfully.
 Every version of every derivation.